UnrealArtOptimization/minimal-mistakes/book/profiling/passes.md

 * {{ icon_number }} Number of movable and stationary lights
 * {{ icon_area }} Radius of lights

-Deferred shading is the default method of rendering lights and materials in Unreal (the other being forward rendering).
-"Deferred" means that the work is moved to a separate pass, instead of being done in every object's shaders.
-This kind of lighting waits for the base pass to accumulate the information about opaque objects and their materials into a G-Buffer.
+Deferred shading is the default method of rendering lights and materials in Unreal (the other being forward rendering). _Deferred_ means that the work is moved to a separate pass, instead of being done in each object's shaders.
+This kind of lighting waits for the [base pass](#base-pass) to accumulate the information about opaque objects and their materials into a G-Buffer.
 Then it resolves the lighting in screen space, in a single pass.

-This approach reduces the performance hit of having multiple overlapping light sources, which is typical to forward rendering (though things are better in the "clustered" method, used for UE4's forward renderer).
+This approach reduces the performance hit of having multiple overlapping light sources, which is a typical issue in forward rendering (though things are better in the "clustered" method, used for UE4's forward renderer).
 However, this doesn't mean that lights are free in deferred.
 Their contribution is just easier to predict and doesn't depend on the number of objects in the scene.
 The cost of a single light is directly dependent on the area the light covers in screen space.

+Spot lights are usually the cheapest type to render, because their screen-space area comes from a cone, not a full sphere.
+Point lights are often unecessarily used by artists in interiors, where a spot light would be enough.
+Still, what matters the most is the radius.
+Deferred rendering is great at dealing with a multitude of small lights.
+Some artists even attach light sources to particles like sparks, if the overall performance allows for that.

+This pass deals with movable and stationary lights only.
+Sources that can cast dynamic shadows have their own pass, __ShadowedLights__.

+**Optimization**

 To control the cost of non-shadowed lights, use each light's __Attenuation Distance__ and keep their total number in check.
 The time it takes to calculate all lighting can be simply derived from the number of pixels affected by each light.
 Occluded areas (as well as off-screen) do not count, as they're not visible to the camera.
 When lights' radii overlap, some pixels will be processed more than once.
 It's called __overdraw__ and can be visualized in the viewport with __Optimization Viewmodes → Light Complexity__.

-Spot lights are usually the cheapest type to render, because their screen-space area comes from a cone, not a full sphere.
-Point lights are often unecessarily used by artists in interiors, where a spot light would be enough.
-Still, what matters the most is the radius.
-Deferred rendering is great at dealing with a multitude of small lights.
-Some artists even attach light sources to particles like sparks, if the overall performance allows for that.

 Static lights don't count to the overdraw, because they're stored as precomputed (aka _baked_) lightmaps.
 They are not considered being "lights" anymore.
-This pass renders movable and stationary lights only.
-Sources that can cast dynamic shadows have their own pass, __ShadowedLights__.
+If you're using baked lighting in your project (and most probably you do), set the mobility of all lights to __Static__, except for some most important ones.

 # Shadows